 On February 12, 2021, we entered into a research collaboration and non-exclusive license agreement with Cytovia Therapeutics, Inc., or Cytovia to develop induced Pluripotent Stem Cell (iPSC) iPSC-derived Natural Killer (NK) and CAR-NK cells edited with our TALEN (the "Cytovia Agreement").

-As per the Cytovia Agreement, Cellectis is eligible to receive an equity stake of \$15 million in Cytovia stock or an upfront cash payment of \$15 million if certain conditions are not met by December 31, 2021.
+Pursuant to the Cytovia Agreement, as expanded in November 2021 to include a new CAR target and development in China by Cytovia's joint venture entity, CytoLynx Thereapeutics, Cellectis is eligible to receive an upfront cash payment or equity stake in Cytovia of \$20 million, if certain conditions (the "Cytovia Conditions") were met by December 31, 2021, as well as aggregate additional payments of up to \$805 million of development, regulatory and sales milestones from Cytovia.
+Cellectis is also eligible to receive single-digit royalty payments on the net sales of the partnered products commercialized by Cytovia.
 Cellectis also received an option to participate in certain future financing rounds by Cytovia.
-In addition to this financial consideration, the Cytovia Agreement provides for aggregate additional payment of up to \$760 million of development, regulatory and sales milestones from Cytovia to Cellectis.
-Cellectis will also receive single-digit royalty payments on the net sales of the partnered products commercialized by Cytovia.